 As Mothers, we can all relate to the importance of building self-esteem in our girls.
-Take opportunities to let them know how special God has made them to be.
-Whenever they have something negative to say that is a sign that the enemy is trying to grip them with his lies.
+We have to be diligent to take every single opportunity to let them know how special God has created them to be.

 “You are altogether beautiful, my love; there is no flaw in you.” -Song of Solomon 4:7